linode/docs/docs/guides/email/email-services/what-are-pop-and-imap/index.md

 Message retrieval is just one of several functions in a complete email system.
 Neither POP nor IMAP send email messages.
 Before delving into each protocol, it’s best to review client and server architecture to see where POP and IMAP fit in.

 Mail clients such as [Mozilla Thunderbird](https://www.thunderbird.net/en-US/), [Evolution](https://wiki.gnome.org/Apps/Evolution), or [Microsoft Outlook](https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook) are known as message user agents (MUAs).
 Their function is to compose and read email (Outlook runs proprietary protocols internally, but uses connectors to communicate with standards-based servers).
 To send messages, MUAs connect to mail servers using either the [Simple Mail Transfer Protocol (SMTP)](https://www.rfc-editor.org/rfc/rfc5321) or the [message submission protocol](https://datatracker.ietf.org/doc/html/rfc6409).
-For more information on SMTP, read our guide What Is SMTP?(/docs/guides/email/email-services/what-is-smtp).
+For more information on SMTP, read our guide [Quick Guide to SMTP](/docs/guides/what-is-smtp/).

 In TCP/IP email architecture, the server is called a mail transfer agent (MTA).
 Once a message reaches an MTA, it uses SMTP to relay the message to one or more other servers.
 It’s fair to say that SMTP does the heavy lifting for mail forwarding on the Internet.
 Meanwhile, POP or IMAP only get involved on the receiving side.

 An MUA (client) can use IMAP to display and manipulate messages that remain on a mail server.
 Because messages stay on the server, any changes (e.g. marking a message as read or deleting it) are reflected across all MUAs running on all client devices.
 With IMAP, the message store on the server is the "one source of truth".